davettt/local-task-manager/README.md

    - Click the "▶️ START" button next to any task
    - The timer will appear at the top with live countdown
    - Only one task can be active at a time

+4.1 **Use Pomodoro Timer** (Optional)
+   - While timer is running, you can enable pomodoro mode for flexible work intervals
+   - Check the "Enable Pomodoro" checkbox in the active task section
+   - Select your preferred interval: 25 min (classic), 45 min, or 65 min (deep work)
+   - Timer runs normally until the selected interval completes
+   - When interval ends: timer auto-pauses and a break modal appears with 5-minute countdown
+   - During break: choose to "Skip Break" (resume immediately) or "Continue Working" (auto-start next pomodoro)
+   - You can enable/disable pomodoro or change the interval anytime while timer is running
+   - Pomodoro is fully optional - you can mix normal and pomodoro timers across different tasks

 5. **Stop or Complete**
    - Click "⏹️ STOP" to pause the timer (task returns to list)